Alexander Barykin: Personal life

 Barykin had four children: Georgy Byrykin (born in 1974, also known as Georgy Barykin, singer, songwriter, the musician, he played on a guitar in the accompanying band of his father), Kira Byrykina (born in 1992, adopted in 1995), Yevgeniya Barykina (born on April 10, 2006) from his second marriage with singer Nelly Barykina (maiden name was Vlasova), and illegitimate son Timur Sayed-Shah (born in 1987, became a rapper) from singer Raisa Sayed-Shah.

 Barykin died of a heart attack on March 26, 2011, in Orenburg after a concert.
 He was 59 years old.
+The funeral arrangements were handled by Iosif Kobzon.
+Alexander Barykin was buried on 29 March 2011 at Troyekurovskoye Cemetery (Section 6) in Moscow.
+The monument on the singer's grave was erected in 2012 by sculptor Valery Belykh, with funding provided by Alla Pugacheva and Andrey Konovalov, the mayor of Novokuybyshevsk, who had been a longtime friend of the musician.